As the old saying goes: always buy good shoes and a good bed, because if you aren’t in one, you’re in the other!

 Medical Conditions, Aches & Pains

-If you suffer from aches and pains, or, you are expecting a baby then it is worth spending some extra time researching to find the mattress that will help alleviate any discomfort associated with your particular condition.
+If you suffer from aches and pains, or, you are expecting a baby then it is worth spending some extra time researching to find the mattress that will best alleviate any discomfort associated with your particular condition.

 Hip Pain: Another common complaint, hip pain is particularly hard for side sleepers.
 As with back pain, the right mattress can make a huge difference to your comfort and sleep quality (and quantity!).
 Check out our guide to choosing the best mattress for hip pain.